 Does GABA Make You Sleepy?

 It achieves this by binding to GABA receptors on the brain’s neurons, reducing their ability to fire.
 This process can tame nerve cell hyperactivity by blocking specific signals in the nervous system, leading to a greater overall balance and promoting calm.
-When it comes to bedtime, GABA’s sedative effect helps the brain prepare for a transition to restful sleep.
+When it comes to bedtime, GABA interactions with inhibitory neurotransmitters may be linked to relaxation.

-This “off switch” to the brain can be extremely powerful when it comes to sleep and stress.
-In fact, GABA’s beneficial effects on the body go way beyond just sleep.
-By reducing stress and anxiety, GABA, by default, can promote more calming and relaxing sleep.
+This “off switch” to the brain can be extremely powerful when it comes to R&R. In fact, GABA’s effects on the body go way beyond just relaxation.
+GABA may be able to promote calmness and relaxation.

-It can be difficult to determine the extent to which GABA supplementation can impact your unique sleep patterns.
-However, science has shed some light on the optimal amount of supplemental GABA to consume to experience its full benefits.
+It can be difficult to determine the extent to which GABA supplementation can impact sleep patterns.
+However, science has shed some light on supplemental GABA.

 Can GABA Found in Foods Help Promote Sleep?

-Some studies suggest that GABA found in fermented foods may have the ability to decrease the time it takes to fall asleep while simultaneously increasing overall sleep time.
+Some studies suggest that GABA found in fermented foods may have an effect on sleep patterns.

-Another study highlighted GABA’s impact after stressful activity, in which researchers found that GABA had the ability to slow down brain waves, pointing to an alleviation of mental stress.
-GABA has also been shown to treat high blood pressure.
+Another study highlighted GABA’s impact after stressful activity, in which researchers found that GABA had the ability to slow down brain waves.

-Although GABA is naturally occurring within our bodies, consuming GABA-rich food supplements can also lead to health benefits.
-Surprisingly, many foods you may already be consuming as part of a regular healthy diet may contain GABA, from fermented milk to whole grains.
+Although GABA is naturally occurring within our bodies, consuming GABA-rich food supplements can also lead to potential benefits.
+Surprisingly, many foods you may already be consuming as part of a regular diet may contain GABA, from fermented milk to whole grains.

 Some foods and beverages that contain GABA include: